top of page

 Samples sources in genealogy research plan background section

 In the background section, I identified the sources I've previously consulted.
 You can add more details if warranted.
-I added a quick footnote to indicate sources I have found (see 1850 census in image above).
+I added a quick footnote to indicate sources I have found (see the 1850 census in the image above).

 Watch this research plan development process in action in this video.